The Moroccan Gendarmerie Royale at the service of citizens

 The Administration of Defense has the right to convict when the offenses are within the jurisdiction of the Military Tribunal.
 It is assisted in the investigation of crimes by military police officers, bound to observe, gather evidence and arrest perpetrators and presenting them to the competent court.
 The Royal Gendarmerie participates actively in the military judicial police in both its preventive and repressive aspects.
 It has also the duty to inform the competent military authorities of any acts or events of interest to them.

-The Royal Gendarmerie participates in peacetime in defense missions, particularly through research and transmission of information to civilian and military authorities.
+The Gendarmerie Royale participates in peacetime in defense missions, particularly through research and transmission of information to civilian and military authorities.
 Its scope covers:

 • Monitoring and protection of vulnerable areas.

 In times of crisis or war, the Gendarmerie Royale is in charge special missions of defense which are added to those in peace time.
 These tasks include:

 • The actual mobilization in favor of armies.